-The Audit Committee has reviewed American Superconductor's audited financial statements for the fiscal year ended March 31, 2008 and has discussed these financial statements with management and American Superconductor's independent registered public accounting firm.
+The Audit Committee has reviewed American Superconductor's audited financial statements for the fiscal year ended March 31, 2010 and has discussed these financial statements with management and American Superconductor's independent registered public accounting firm.

-Management is responsible for American Superconductor's internal controls and the financial reporting process, and for the preparation of consolidated financial statements in accordance with generally accepted accounting principles, or GAAP.
-American Superconductor's independent registered public accounting firm is responsible for performing an independent audit of American Superconductor's financial statements in accordance with GAAP and issuing a report on those financial statements.
+Management is responsible for American Superconductor's internal control over financial reporting and the financial reporting process, and for the preparation of consolidated financial statements in accordance with accounting principles generally accepted in the United States of America, or GAAP.
+American Superconductor's independent registered public accounting firm is responsible for performing an audit of American Superconductor's financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States) and issuing a report on those financial statements.
 As appropriate, the Audit Committee reviews and evaluates, and discusses with American Superconductor's management, internal accounting, financial and auditing personnel, and the independent registered public accounting firm, the following:

-- the plan for, and the independent registered public accounting firm's report on, each audit of American Superconductor's financial statements; - American Superconductor's financial disclosure documents, including all financial statements and reports filed with the SEC or sent to shareholders; - changes in American Superconductor's accounting practices, principles, controls or methodologies; - significant developments or changes in accounting rules applicable to us; and - the adequacy of American Superconductor's internal controls and accounting, financial and auditing personnel.
+- the plan for, and the independent registered public accounting firm's report on, the audit of American Superconductor's financial statements: - American Superconductor's financial disclosure documents, including all financial statements and reports filed with the SEC or sent to shareholders; - changes in American Superconductor's accounting practices, principles, controls or methodologies; - · significant developments or changes in accounting rules applicable to us; and - the adequacy of American Superconductor's internal control over financial reporting and accounting, financial and auditing personnel.